pks2906/Progcast/README.md

 5) The macro average precision, recall, and f1-score are the unweighted averages of the precision, recall, and f1-score for each class.
 In this case, the macro average precision is 0.875, the macro average recall is 0.75, and the macro average f1-score is 0.8077.

-6) The weighted average precision, recall, and f1-score are the weighted averages of the precision, recall, and f1-score for each class.
+6) The weighted average precision, recall, and f1-score are the weighted averages of the precision, recall, and f1-score for each class where the weights are the support for each class.
+In this case, the weighted average precision is 0.85, the weighted average recall is 0.80, and the weighted average f1-score is 0.8242.

    ![image](https://github.com/Prog-cast/MOD-dataset/assets/91456061/27f9720c-df95-4d7d-8470-764682e4e330)